silnrsi/font-awami/documentation/source/resources.md

 We recommend [LibreOffice 5.3+](https://www.libreoffice.org/) which supports version 1.3.8 of the Graphite engine.

 Version 5.2 fixed the bug that was in version 5.1.

-Version 5.1 supports Awami, but it has a bug where certain characters (eg, the small tah) would be displayed in an incorrect position.

 ### XeTeX